 Evening Thesis Writing Group

 If you are a graduate student who is looking for a distraction-free place to write, and if you can commit to a consistent writing schedule, then this group is for you.
 Students will meet for three hours on Tuesday evenings at the Writing Centre (SN2053).
 The bulk of the time will be devoted to writing, followed by a short group discussion at the end of each session.
 All meetings will be facilitated by a member of the Writing Centre staff.
-The group will meet for 12 weeks in a row, beginning on September 24 and ending on December 10.

 - Students are encouraged to meet with their supervisors prior to the writing group to establish goals.